sepalaznik/react-pizzashop/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
 For the build to work correctly, need runs the fake json-server.

+** Deploy does not work, due to the impossibility of installing a new version node.js with Win 7 :(